 For Trump and his allies were running their own campaign to spoil the election.
 The President spent months insisting that mail ballots were a Democratic plot and the election would be "rigged."
 His henchmen at the state level sought to block their use, while his lawyers brought dozens of spurious suits to make it more difficult to vote-an intensification of the GOP's legacy of suppressive tactics.
 Before the election, Trump plotted to block a legitimate vote count.
 And he spent the months following Nov.
-3 trying to steal the election he'd lost-with lawsuits and conspiracy theories, pressure on state and local officials, and finally such property property to the Jan.
+3 trying to steal the election he'd lost-with lawsuits and conspiracy theories, pressure on state and local officials, and finally summoning his army of supporters to the Jan.
 6 rally that ended in deadly violence at the Capitol.

-What apriter it is beilt ble a Despite and ingliff a the IDespite and ingliff a the IDespite and IDESPIE mocracy campaigners watched with alarm.
+The democracy campaigners watched with alarm.
 "Every week, we felt like we were in a struggle to try to pull off this election without the country going through a real dangerous moment of unraveling," says former GOP Representative Zach Wamp, a Trump supporter who helped coordinate a bipartisan election-protection council.
 "We can look back and say this thing went pretty well, but it was not at all clear in September and October that that was going to be the case."